Calculating Option Greeks with the Black-Scholes Calculator

 You can also display charts showing the impact of any of the 6 input parameters on any of the Greeks.

-Select call/put in the combo in cell C25, the parameter in the combo in cell C27, and option price or any of the Greeks in combos in C33 and C35.
+Select call/put in the dropdown box in cell C25, the parameter in the combo in cell C27, and option price or any of the Greeks in combos in C33 and C35.

 On the screenshot above the charts show the impact of underlying price on a call option's price (upper chart) and delta (lower chart).